mahdi-shafiei/jaxkineticmodel/docs/building_models.md

 ```python
 {!code/building_models.py!lines=1-18}
 ```
 The `mechanism` is another class that describes the flux function, which depends on metabolite states and parameters.
 Parameters are pointed towards with unique symbols.
 The reaction object is implemented in a way that own-implemented flux functions can be used.
 We have also implemented a set of general flux functions that are often used in systems biology.
+Users can also implement their [own mechanisms](#implementing-custom-reaction-mechanisms) using the abstract `Mechanism` class.

 ##### Table of implemented mechanisms
 | **Type of Reaction**             | **Name (in JAX class)**                         | **Number of Parameters**  |